wunnle/halamin-ilaclari/README.md

 Static GitHub Pages UI generated from the shared ICS calendar.

-Public-site warning: GitHub Pages is public; obscure URLs are not security.
+Public-site warning: GitHub Pages is public; obscure URLs are not security..